Frequently Asked Questions

 First-year biology majors will typically take Calculus 1 or Calculus 2 in their freshman year, depending on their Advanced Placement scores.
 Freshmen should consult the guidelines below and also consult with a Math Advisor at First-Year Student Orientation.

-- Calculus 1 requirement is satisfied by completing MATH 1100 or an AP score of 4 or 5 on the AB Calculus Exam, or a score of 3 on the BC exam.
+- Calculus 1 requirement is satisfied by completing MATH 1100 or an AP score of 4 or 5 on the AB Calculus Exam.

 - Calculus 1 and 2 can be satisfied by completing MATH 1101 or with an AP score of 4 or 5 on the BC exam.